stephenfletchtek/CV/README.md

 #### Collaboration

 At Makers Bootcamp I had to build applications both in small teams and using paired programming.
 I took the time to get to know my team and pairing partner and to understand their knowledge, skills and preferred ways of working and communicating.
-This meant I could make sure we were working to our strengths, meeting each others needs, and organising the work optimally.
+This meant I could make sure we were working to our strengths, meeting each other's needs, and organising the work optimally.
 As a result of this collaboration, my work was much higher quality than any of us could have produced individually.
 The intensity of the collaboration is evidenced in my GitHub repos.

 #### Testing